pwa-builder/pwabuilder-windows-chromium-docs/next-steps.md

 Once you submit your app, it will be reviewed.
 Once approved -- typically within 24 hours -- your PWA will be available in the Microsoft Store and accessible to ~1 billion Windows users worldwide. 😎

+> 💁🏻‍♀️ *Heads up*:
+>
+> Get an error saying, *"install.ps1 cannot be loaded because running scripts is disabled on this system"*?
+To fix this, open PowerShell as Administrator, then enter the command `Set-ExecutionPolicy bypass` Once completed, you'll be able to run `install.ps1`.

 ## 3. Submit your `.appx` to the Microsoft Store (optional)

 While this step isn't strictly necessary, skipping it will prevent users on older versions of Windows from installing your app.